daveads/daveads.github.io/content/writing/2023-08-06-revolutionary-drug-stressless.md

 <span style="color:#082aac">**For Programmers and Researchers:**</span><br>
 - Frustrated by bugs causing headaches?
 - Stressed by constant technical interviews?
+- Tired of having to learn a new language or keep up with the latest technology?
 - Worried about job security due to AI advancements?
 - Struggling to keep up with research in your field?